 • Enabling all additional needs students to achieve the highest possible standards of achievement and behaviour

 • Enabling additional needs students to contribute to and take increasing responsibility for their own learning

 Partnerships - A Whole School Approach

 All staff have the responsibility to cater for the needs of all the students in their care.
-This necessitates high levels of communication between the Inclusion Faculty, the rest of the Inclusion Team, outside agencies and other internal staff.
-Many additional needs students require holistic support both pastorally and academically.
-These students are flagged up at PANEL meetings.
+This necessitates high levels of communication between the Inclusion Faculty, the rest of the Inclusion Team, outside agencies and other internal staff as additional needs students require holistic support both pastorally and academically.

 Examples of members working in partnership with the Inclusion faculty: